ber12345/Farm-game/README.md

 #
 ### Results
 <ul>
-  <li>Made a simple farm game which can be played using user input</li>
+  <li>There is a chance to get enchanced plant which sells for more</li>
   <li>The game can show how much of each item you have in your inventory</li>
   <li>Made many improvements to the code over time.
 At first it wasn't possible to buy multiples also sell multiples of items and now its possible</li>
   <li>The progress saves correctly which at first didn't</li>